 Posted Oct 25, 2012

-If you look around today in 2012 you see that we live in houses and neighborhoods that prioritize the private and downplay public space.
+If you look around today, in 2012, you see that we live in houses and neighborhoods that prioritize the private and downplay public space.
 Our society creates contexts where age, orientation, economic, racial, and gender inequality foster conflict and divisiveness in daily life.
-It often seems there is so much pressure to conform to a given “right” way to be that we find ourselves in situations where being different in any way can isolate us.
-For all these reasons it is increasingly difficult to be part of a physical social network, to be with people face to face…and this has serious implications if we think about human evolution.
+It often seems that there is so much pressure to conform to a given “right” way to be that we find ourselves in situations where being different in any way can isolate us.
+For all these reasons, it is increasingly difficult to be part of a physical social network, or to be with people face to face—and this has serious implications, particularly if we think about human evolution.